padeken/NanoTreeProducer/README.md

 git clone https://github.com/gitytakahas/NanoTreeProducer
 ```

 ## Analysis

-You might want to change the analyse code in the modules and tree basic classes for whatever analysis you want.
+You want to change the analyse code in the modules and tree branches for whatever analysis you want to perform.
 The examples below are for an analysis selecting for a muon and tau:
 ```
 MuTauModule.py